google/dv360-duplicator/README.md

-# DV360 Duplicator: Copy DV360 Campaigns Easy
+# DV360 Duplicator: Copy/Replicate DV360 Campaigns Easy

 Do you often need to replicate DV360 Campaigns, Line Items, YouTube Ads, etc. with small adjustments?
 Is it time consuming?
 Then this solution is for you.